LouisCAD/Splitties/viewdsl/README.md

 There's a whole document about [View DSL vs xml layouts](Kotlin-UIs-vs-xml-layouts.md) if you are not convinced yet.

-TL;DR: Kotlin code is more concise than xml, and a small library like this one is the proof of what is already possible with this great language.
+*TL;DR:* Kotlin code is more concise than xml, and a small library like this one is the proof of what is already possible with this great language.

+Splitties View DSL has been designed to be:
+* Simple
+* Concise
+* Expressive
+* Explicit
+* Efficient
+* Reliable
+* Flexible

+That's 7 key considerations, which are all necessary to make a great library.

-## Content
+## Introduction

-Splitties View DSL has been designed to be simple.
+As said above, Splitties View DSL has been designed to be *simple*.

 Consequently, you'll find no class in this split (API-wise, as strictly speaking, all functions and properties, even top-level ones and extensions belong to a class